jsommers/cbook/stdlib.rst

     Return the absolute value of ``i``.

 ``void* malloc(size_t size);``
     Allocate a heap block of the given size in bytes.
 Returns a pointer to the block or NULL on failure.
-A cast may be required to store the void* pointer into a regular typed pointer. [ed: see the Heap Allocation section above for the longer discussion of malloc(), free(), and realloc()]
+A cast may be required to store the void* pointer into a regular typed pointer.
+There is also a ``realloc`` function which can *change* the size of a heap-allocated block of memory.
+See the ``man`` page for details.

 ``void free(void* block);``
     Opposite of malloc().
 Returns a previous malloc block to the system for reuse